BotBuilderCommunity/botbuilder-community-js/libraries/botbuilder-adapter-twilio-whatsapp/README.md

 ### Send and receive attachments
 The Bot Framework SDK supports the task of sending rich messages to the user.
 The Twilio WhatsApp adapter is using the same principles as the Bot Framework SDK. ([official documentation](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-howto-add-media-attachments?view=azure-bot-service-4.0&tabs=javascript)).

 Attachments to WhatsApp messages can be of many different file types, including JPG, MP3, and PDF.
-[See more about the supported file types in the Twilio FAQs](https://support.twilio.com/hc/en-us/articles/360017961894-Sending-and-Receiving-Media-with-WhatsApp-Messaging-on-Twilio-Beta-).
-The file type can be found by looking at the `contentType` of the attachment.
+[Read more about the supported file types in the Twilio FAQ](https://support.twilio.com/hc/en-us/articles/360017961894-Sending-and-Receiving-Media-with-WhatsApp-Messaging-on-Twilio-Beta-).
+The file type can be found by looking at the `contentType` property of the attachment.

 **Example**
 ```javascript